specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 ### Do I need to use the IPv6 Addresses?

-No, the connectivity can be IPv4 only if required.
+No, the connectivity can be IPv4 only if necessary.

 ### Why are these IPs not published in the Microsoft 365 URL/IP service?